scandum/fluxsort/README.md

 When sorting, branchless comparisons are primarily useful to take advantage of memory-level parallelism.
 After writing data, the process can continue without having to wait for the write operation to have actually finished, and the process will primarily stall when a cache line is fetched.
 Since quicksort partitions to two memory regions, part of the loop can continue, reducing the wait time for cache line fetches.
 This gives an overall performance gain, even though the branchless operation is more expensive.

 When the comparison becomes more expensive (like string comparisons), the size of the type is increased, the size of the partition is increased, or the comparison accesses uncached memory regions, the benefit of memory-level parallelism is reduced, and can even result in slower overall execution.
-While it's possible to write to four memory regions at once, the cost-benefit is dubious for a general purpose sort, and likely hardware dependant.
+While it's possible to write to four memory regions at once, instead of two, the cost-benefit is dubious for a general purpose sort, the added complexity would make porting and validating the code less appealing, and the performance gains are mostly hardware dependent.

 Quadsort, as of September 2021, uses a branchless optimization as well, and writes to two distinct memory regions by merging both ends of an array simultaneously.
 For sorting strings and objects quadsort's overall branchless performance is better than fluxsort's with the exception that fluxsort is faster on random data with low cardinality.

+As a general note, branch prediction is awesome.
+Quadsort and fluxsort try to take advantage of branch prediction where possible.

 Generic data optimizations
 --------------------------